ChaitLabUCL/HeadphoneCheck_Test/README.md

 # Headphone screen using Huggins Pitch

 This set of codes implements a online headphone check test using dischotic pitch stimuli.
-You can find more details about this test in our paper [Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. An online headphone screening test based on dichotic pitch.
-BioRxiv](https://www.biorxiv.org/content/10.1101/2020.07.21.214395v1).
+You can find more details about this test in our paper [Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. (2020) An online headphone screening test based on dichotic pitch.
+Behavior Research Methods.](https://rdcu.be/cbWrX).

 ## Try it first!
 [Start your headphone test here!](https://chaitlabucl.github.io/HeadphoneCheck_Test/headphonesTestHugginsPitch.html)